-6.1.5 Software Reset & Hardware /RESET pin
+6.4 Software Reset & Hardware /RESET pin

-The W25Q256JV can be reset to the initial power-on state by a software Reset sequence in SPI mode.
-This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset.
-No command will be accepted during the reset period.

-For the SOIC-16 and TFBGA package, W25Q256JV provides a dedicated /RESET pin.
-Drive the /RESET pin low for a minimum period of ~1us (tRESET\) will reset the device to its initial power-on state.
+The W25Q64JV can be reset to the initial power-on state by a software Reset sequence.
+This sequence must include two consecutive instructions: Enable Reset (66h) & Reset (99h).
+If the instruction sequence is successfully accepted, the device will take approximately $30\mu$ S (tRST) to reset.
+No instruction will be accepted during the reset period.
+For the SOIC-16 and TFBGA packages, W25Q64JV provides a dedicated hardware /RESET pin.
+Drive the /RESET pin low for a minimum period of ~1μS (tRESET\) will interrupt any on-going external/internal operations and reset the device to its initial power-on state.
+Hardware /RESET pin has higher priority than other SPI input signals (/CS, CLK, IOs).